Documentation Index

 Dynamic Audiences

 Audiences automatically include or exclude users based on rules and filters you define.
-Instead of manually managing membership, audiences evaluate user profile data in real-time to determine targeting.
+Instead of manually managing membership, Courier maintains a membership list for each audience based on your rules and profile updates.

 API Usage